yellowdog/python-examples/README.md

 }
 ```

-The name of the JSON file is supplied in the `tasks_data` property in the `work_requirement` section of the `config.toml` file, or can be supplied on the command line using the `--work-req` or `-r` option.
+The name of the JSON file is supplied in the `workRequirementData` property in the `workRequirement` section of the `config.toml` file, or can be supplied on the command line using the `--work-req` or `-r` option.
 A JSON filename supplied on the command line takes precedence over one set in the `config.toml` file.

-When `tasks_data` is set, values of the `args` and `env` properties in the `config.toml` file are overridden on a per-task basis, and the `task_count` property is ignored.
+When `workRequirementData` is set, values of the `arguments` and `environment` properties in the `config.toml` file are overridden on a per-task basis, and the `taskCount` property is ignored.

 ### The `cancel.py` script

 The script is run using `python cancel.py` or `./cancel.py`.
 This script cancels any active Work Requirements, including any pending Task Groups and Tasks they contain.

-The `namespace` and `name_tag` values in the `config.toml` file are used to identify which Work Requirements to cancel.
+The `namespace` and `tag` values in the `config.toml` file are used to identify which Work Requirements to cancel.

 ### The `download.py` script

 The script is run using `python download.py` or `./download.py`.
 This script downloads any objects created in the YellowDog Object Store.

-The `namespace` and `name_tag` values are used to determine which objects to download.
+The `namespace` and `tag` values are used to determine which objects to download.
 Objects will be downloaded to a directory with the same name as `namespace`.
 If a directory already exists, directories with names `<namespace>.01`, etc., will be created.

 ### The `delete.py` script

 The script is run using `python delete.py` or `./delete.py`.
 This script deletes any objects created in the YellowDog Object Store.

-The `namespace` and `name_tag` values in the `config.toml` file are used to identify which objects to delete.
+The `namespace` and `tag` values in the `config.toml` file are used to identify which objects to delete.

 ### The `provision.py` script

 The script is run using `python provision.py` or `./provision.py`.
-This script provisions a new Worker Pool according to the specifications in the `worker_pool` section of the configuration file.
+This script provisions a new Worker Pool according to the specifications in the `workerPool` section of the configuration file.

 ### The `shutdown.py` script

 The script is run using `python shutdown.py` or `./shutdown.py`.
-This script shuts down Worker Pools that match the `namespace` and `name_tag` found in the configuration file.
+This script shuts down Worker Pools that match the `namespace` and `tag` found in the configuration file.
 All remaining work will be cancelled, but currently executing Tasks will be allowed to complete, after which the Compute Requirement will be terminated.

 ### The `terminate.py` script

 The script is run using `python terminate.py` or `./terminate.py`.
-This script immediately terminates Compute Requirements that match the `namespace` and `name_tag` found in the configuration file.
+This script immediately terminates Compute Requirements that match the `namespace` and `tag` found in the configuration file.
 Any executing Tasks will be terminated immediately, and the Worker Pool will be shut down.